-Most maps, aerial photographs, and atlases are for MAP Library use only.
+Most maps, aerial photographs, and atlases are for Map & Aerial Photography Library use only.
 There are many options for getting a copy of part or all of a map.
 Please check with Map Library Staff before scanning or copying fragile or old maps.

 Please bring a USB memory device to save your scans.

 - Flatbed scanners (several 8.5" x 14" and one 11" x 17") are attached to computers in the Map Library and are available to anyone with a UO Login.
 One flatbed scanner is attached to a public computer and may be used by anyone.

 - Book scanners located in the first floor copy room (around the corner) can capture map images up to 16"x24."